raymondworkshop/dev.zhlearning/notes.md

 #### notes

+#### 2022-03-22
+* language context

 * text analysis and statistics
+    - Tokenization -> Part-of-speech tagging -> Parsing
+    - others
+        + personalized learning like e-learning platform
+        +  correct exercise  errors / generation
+        +  intelligent student profiling

 * what we can do